 Keeping the process highly organized and run by a minimal number of decision makers on both sides allowed for a highly complex, innovative and unique website to be produced in a relatively short period of time.

 As with much of our work, we believe that distilling a company to its essentials and presenting a clean interface is the key to success.
 That premise became the very essence of the new Foglers website – built and designed with a modern user interface to resemble that of a tablet, the gesture based navigation is augmented by an uncluttered homepage with real-time search.
 As a user types in the information they are looking for, name, practice area, etc – only the things that are relevant pop up.
 This makes it easier for people to navigate, and improves the client experience.
-Far too often websites, especially home pages, become a dumping ground for words.
+Far too often websites for law firms, especially home pages, become a dumping ground for words.
 Content is certainly important, but it’s more important to have less content that users will actually find and read, than more that they won’t.